kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 Using Kopia Repository Server as Data Mover in Blueprint
 ********************************************************

-This tutorial will demonstrate the use of Kopia to copy/restore backups to a Kopia repository.
+This tutorial will demonstrate the use of Kopia to copy or restore backups to a Kopia repository.
 We will be using kanister functions that use Kopia repository Server as data mover in the blueprint.
-For additional documentation on kanister functions and blueprints refer to the :ref:`architecture` and :ref:`kanister functions<functions>` sections respectively
+For additional documentation on kanister functions and blueprints, refer to the :ref:`architecture` and :ref:`kanister functions<functions>` sections respectively